stone-payments/stoneco-guidelines/backend/rest/README.md

 	]
 }
 ```
-For implementing HATEOAS, we therefore recomment using the following method, also applied in the pagination section, compliant with [RFC 5988](http://tools.ietf.org/html/rfc5988#page-6) and usable by clients that don’t support several Header “Link”:
+For implementing HATEOAS, we recommend using the following method, also applied in the pagination section, compliant with [RFC 5988](http://tools.ietf.org/html/rfc5988#page-6) and usable by clients that don’t support several Header “Link”:

 ```
 GET /customers/007